 Single point of contact

-Having multiple people responsible for the same number could also allow you to extend availability past regular working hours.
-For example, you could easily assign responding hours to different team members after hours and on weekends.
+Having multiple people watching a single number could also allow you to extend availability past regular working hours.
+For example, you could easily assign responding hours to different team members throughout the week and on weekends.

-No personal numbers
+No personal phone numbers

 The cons of sharing a business number for texting